 - Degrading fish and wildlife habitats.

-- Affect water quality by decreasing the level of oxygen, creating stagnant waters, ideal for mosquitoes to breed.
+- Decreasing the level of oxygen, creating stagnant water environments which are ideal habitats for mosquitoes to breed.

 How to Identify Yellow Floatingheart

-- Stems are long and branched, reaching up to one meter or more, located below the surface of the water.
+- Stems are long and branched, reaching up to 1 m or more, located below the surface of the water.

-- Leaves are circular or heart shaped and about 3-10 cm.
+- Leaves are circular or heart shaped and about 3 to 10 cm.

 - Flowers consist of five bright yellow petals.

 - Seed capsules contain numerous flat, oval seeds.